anuj342/anuj342/README.md

+# Anuj Nalawade

-👋 Hi, I'm Anuj — a cybersecurity enthusiast and developer passionate about making the web safer.
+## A cybersecurity enthusiast and developer passionate about making the web safer.

 🔒 I specialize in finding and mitigating web vulnerabilities, and I enjoy building tools that enhance security and performance.